Luke 4

 Comments Luke 4:2

-This verse does not tell us specifically that the Lord Jesus did not drink water.
-It only specifies that the Lord did not eat anything during these days and afterward hungered.
-It is assumed this was only a fast on food (See Comments Matthew 4:2).
+In this verse, it doesn’t explicitly state that the Lord Jesus did not drink water.
+It only says that the Lord Jesus did not eat anything during these days, and that afterwards He hungered.
+Therefore, it is assumed that this was a food fast (see Comments Matthew 4:2).

 Comments Luke 4:3